-Wonder, Believe, Shine & Achieve - Welcome!
+Wonder, Believe, Shine & Achieve - Welcome to Year 5!

-For our topic this term, we are travelling to North America to learn about the indigenous peoples and their descendants.
-In Canada, there are three groups of Aboriginal peoples: First Nations, Inuit and Métis.
+Art will feature the First Nations in Canada, where there are three groups of Aboriginal peoples: First Nations, Inuit and Métis.
 They have their own unique histories, languages, cultural practices and spiritual beliefs – all linked to stewardship of creation.

-In particular we will focus on two very different nations in British Columbia: The Squamish (Coast Salish) lived in massive cedar longhouses, while the Lílwat (Interior Salish) dwelled in Istkens.
+Through the artist, Bil Reid, we will focus on two very different nations in British Columbia: The Squamish (Coast Salish) lived in massive cedar longhouses, while the Lílwat (Interior Salish) dwelled in Istkens.
 Both these nations have traditionally lived among the mountains and by the sea.

 Class readers for this term are:

-Code Talkers by Joseph Bruchac
+- Code Talkers by Joseph Bruchac

-Native American History for Kids by Karen Bush Gibson
+- Native American History for Kids by Karen Bush Gibson

 Each week every child will be expected to complete: